-Queen Mary's University work with our Geography department providing undergraduate level experiences of lectures and fieldwork opportunities for students.
+Queen Mary's University work with our Geography department providing undergraduate level experiences of lectures and fieldwork opportunities for students for the projects.

-Future Leaders Programme

-A Hackney and Oxford University programme that develops leadership potential culminating with a residential at Oxford University and a leadership qualification worth 5 UCAS points.
+Future Leaders Programme A Hackney and Oxford University programme that develops leadership potential culminating with a residential at Oxford University and a leadership qualification worth 5 UCAS points.